ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 morning indicated that the resynchronization did indeed keep running while it stopped producing any output and the underlying BeeGFS service was unresponsive.
-Because of this, we decided to not restart the resynchronization, but instead let it continue.
-By not restarting, Wynton remains inaccessible.
+Because of this, we decided to not restart the resynchronization, but instead let it continue in the hope it will finish.
+But, by not restarting, Wynton will remain inaccessible.
 Our first objective is to not jeopardize the cluster, the second objective is to bring the system back online.
 <br><span class="timestamp">January 21, 15:15 PT</span>

 **Update**: The cluster is unavailable again.
 The past